 I’ve also realized that compulsive gambling is too often a ‘faceless’ issue in our society and thus our mission begins.
 Empathy, understanding, and hope for recovery are lost when those of us who have been afflicted or affected by compulsive gambling remain silent.

 Through Lanie’s Hope, we can use our stories and our voice to humanize and destigmatize the disease of compulsive gambling while illuminating society’s need to more effectively recognize and treat this disorder.

 Bea Aikens, Grateful recovering compulsive gambler . . .

-This is a big reason why I wrote my book.
+This is the biggest reason why I wrote my book.
 To share my personal HELL with addicted gambling like Bea’s sister.
-I had learned that sharing ones story can be a very powerful tool to keep me in recovery, and hopefully others can learn from my own story as well.
+I had learned that sharing one’s story can be a very powerful tool to keep me in recovery, and hopefully others can learn from my own story as well.

 I wish you all much happiness and success in your recovery journey and thank you for visiting!